Sayan-404/pokerEconomics/README.md

 ### Workflow Summary

-After calculating the parameters of an entity's decision-making process, a decision factor is derived using the truncated normal distribution.
-This factor is then used to make a decision.
+After calculating the parameters of an entity's decision-making process, a decision factor is sampled using the truncated normal distribution which is then used, along with `ps` to make a decision.

 ---